VR-25/acc/README.md

 It's not much about which method is safer.
 It's specifically about electron stability: optimizing the pressure (voltage) and current flow.

-As long as you don't set a voltage limit higher than 4200 mV, and don't leave the phone plugged in for extended periods of time, you're good with that limitation alone.
+As long as you don't set a voltage limit higher than 4200 mV, and don't leave the device plugged in for extended periods of time, you're good with that limitation alone.
 Otherwise, the other option is actually more beneficial - since it mitigates high pressure (voltage) exposure/time to a greater extent.
 If you use both, simultaneously - you get the best of both worlds.
 On top of that, if you enable the cooldown cycle, it'll give you even more benefits.